PEXANE2/azure-docs.tr-tr/articles/storage/queues/storage-python-how-to-use-queue-storage.md

 ---
-title: Python 'da Azure kuyruk depolama kullanma-Azure depolama
+title: How to use Azure Queue storage v2.1 from Python - Azure Storage
-description: Sıraları oluşturmak ve silmek ve iletileri eklemek, almak ve silmek için Python 'dan Azure Kuyruk hizmeti kullanmayı öğrenin.
+description: Learn how to use the Azure Queue service v2.1 from Python to create and delete queues, and insert, get, and delete messages.
 author: mhopkins-msft
 ms.service: storage
 ms.author: mhopkins